kevenv/kevenv.github.io/templates/blog/cuda_saxpy.md

-# CUDA Tutorial 2 - SAXPY
+# CUDA - SAXPY

-In this tutorial we will create a CUDA kernel that implements _SAXPY_ (Single-precision A X Plus Y), one of the core routine of [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), a standard linear algebra library commonly used for scientific computing.
+In this article we will create a CUDA kernel that implements _SAXPY_ (Single-precision A X Plus Y), one of the core routine of [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), a standard linear algebra library commonly used for scientific computing.
 The SAXPY function combines vector addition and scalar multiplication:
 ```C
 y = a*x + y